JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 ### Tokens matter.

 The way I permissioned the application was the following.
 Once a user completed a login, they would be handed a token.
 No, not a sensible JWT.
 This was a special token of my own creation.
-This token contained some key data and was base64 encoded.
+This token contained some key data that was base64 encoded.
 The encoded value was then sent back to the client.
 The client would then have to provide this token in subsequent API requests via an `X-Sona-Token` header.

 At this point, you might start asking some valid questions, including "Why was this base64 encoded?"
 This appears to be a classic case of security through obscurity.
 What I effectively wanted was to prevent the user from knowing what was in the token.
 However, a halfway decent security researcher would immediately realize this and attempt to abuse the fact.
 The token contains the following attributes: the user's ID, the expiration time for the token, and the permissions associated with the token.
 At this point in my read-through of the code, I was quite concerned.
 One could imagine the following cases that could cause unexpected token outcomes: extending the expiration date, masquerading as another user by changing the user ID, or even privilege escalation by changing the permissions in the token.